 One of my good friends had a similar experience.
 Here’s a note he sent me about his experience with BLUblox, after using the glasses for several months:

 I’m what you consider a night person.
 10 p.m. is early for me, and because of that, I often spend part of my evening looking at a screen.
 The problem was that I would often force myself to sleep, even though I was not sleepy.

-That problem went away thanks to the BLUblox Sleep+ glasses.
+That problem went away thanks to BON CHARGE glasses.
 Now I enjoy my evening and go to sleep when my body naturally feels the need.

 Most deep sleep occurs in the first half of the night (as opposed to REM sleep, which occurs predominantly in the second half of the night).
 So anything you can do to help your body fall asleep quicker and to stay asleep during the first couple of hours usually leads to more deep sleep.

 As you might know, deep sleep supports physical recovery and the release of critical hormones, such as human growth hormone (HGH).